-Not everyone will believe in Karma.
+There are those who believe in everything is the act or the will of 'the creator of the universe', it's nothing to do with my actions and the consequences of my actions.
+It makes the minds feel better about themselves and everything, when they put the responsibility onto 'someone' else.
 It is fine, because everyone are free to have their own faiths and beliefs.
-We should respect that not everyone will believe in what we believe.
-We cannot force anyone to believe in something that they don’t believe in.
+One should respect that not everyone will believe in what one believes.
+One cannot force anyone to believe in something that they don’t believe in.

 To know the Truth, it is not by reading books and philosophies, and it is not because the scriptures say so or our teacher says so.
-It should be from our own insight or experience that we see the Truth as it is, then it is the real Truth.
+It should be coming from our own insight or direct experience towards seeing the Truth as it is, then it is the real Truth.

-For example, maybe we don’t really know what will happen to us after the death of this physical body but we have heard that Buddhas and Yogis – the enlightened Self, talked about reincarnation for many lifetimes in many different names and forms happened accordingly to different Karma and intentions that we all had created for ourselves in the past and from the present moment.
-Due to ignorance, there are many things that we don’t know but we have had heard lots of different types of talking about them.
-And we cannot say that it is true or untrue because we are ignorant about it.
-But if we have found out the Truth through our own practice, meditation insights and self-realization, then we can say that it is true or untrue.
-Even though an enlightened Being told us all about the Truth, we still have to find it out ourselves through self-realization.
+For example, maybe we don’t really know what will happen to us after the death of this physical body but we have heard from somewhere about Buddhas and Yogis – the enlightened Self, talked about the selfless reincarnation, more precisely, it's the restless selfless impermanent changes in the names and forms that are happening accordingly to different Karma (cause and effect) and intentions that we all had created for ourselves, either wittingly or unwittingly.
+Due to ignorance, there are many things that we don’t know, but we have had heard lots of different types of talking, or study, or discussion, about them.
+And we cannot say that it is true or untrue because we are ignorant towards the truth of it.
+We have to find out the Truth through our own practice of purifying, disciplining and quieting the mind, self-inquiry, meditation and self-realization, then we will know that whether something is true or untrue.
+Even though an enlightened being told us all about the Truth, we still have to find out by ourselves through self-inquiry and self-realization.

-Yoga and Buddhism teach us about the law of Karma – cause and effect which is the main force that is forming our life, our personality and our worldly life’s experiences through our past accumulated Karma according to our past intentions, thoughts, actions and speech.
-And our present intentions, thoughts, actions and speech will form the Karma that will determine our future lives, personality and life experiences.
-Good and positive Karma will bring good and positive experiences while bad and negative Karma will bring bad and negative experiences.
+Yoga and Buddhism teach us about the law of cause and effect (actions and consequences of actions), which is the main force that is influencing our life, our personality, our desire, our actions and fruit of actions, and our worldly life experiences through our past accumulated boundless karma, or more precisely, boundless cause that is leading to effect, according to our previous intentions, desires, thoughts, actions and speech.
+And our present intentions, desires, thoughts, actions and speech will generate the cause (planting the seeds) that will determine our upcoming existence, personality and life experiences.
+Good and pleasant cause will bring good and pleasant experiences while bad and unpleasant cause will bring bad and unpleasant experiences.

-Yoga and Buddhism teach us to go beyond good and bad Karma, detachment from duality, and to go beyond all names and forms.
-They teach us that we don’t need to runaway from suffering or to crave for happiness.
-They teach us to go beyond suffering and happiness, and to regain our eternal bliss, unlimited wisdom and unconditioned existence.
+Yoga and Buddhism teach us to go beyond good and bad Karma, to be detached from the perception of duality, and to go beyond all the different qualities of names and forms that are selfless and impermanent.
+They teach us that we don’t need to runaway from suffering or chasing after happiness and pleasurable enjoyment.
+They teach us to go beyond suffering and happiness/pleasurable enjoyment, be free from attachment, identification and the desire of craving and aversion, to uncover the unconditional peace beyond the pleasant and unpleasant states of the mind, or realizing selflessness of eternal bliss, unlimited wisdom and unconditional existence.

-May we all transcends both good and bad Karma and be really free.
+May we all transcend duality, go beyond both good and bad Karma, or transcending the nature's law of cause and effect, be free from ignorance and egoism, and be really free.